-- The initial review and authorisation of the annual budget; - The regular monitoring of actual expenditure and income against budget; - Ensuring the annual accounts are produced in accordance with the requirements of the Companies Act 2006 and the academies financial handbook issued to academies; - Authorising the award of contracts over £8,000.
+- The initial review and authorisation of the annual budget; - The regular monitoring of the budget and finance procedures: - Ensuring the annual accounts are produced in accordance with the requirements of the Companies Act 2006 and the Academies Financial Handbook; - Maintaining oversight of internal scrutiny and meeting audit requirements in line with the Academies Accounting Handbook.

 Within the framework of the academy development plan, as approved by the governing body, the Head Teacher has overall executive responsibility for the academy's activities including financial activities.
 The Head Teacher is Godinton Academy Trust's designated Accounting Officer.
-The Accounting Officer is personally responsible to the board of trustees, DFE and ESFA for compliance with the academy's financial handbook, company and charitable law.
+The Accounting Officer is personally responsible to the board of trustees, DfE and ESFA for compliance with the academy's financial handbook, company and charitable law.